Equatoria: Early history

 In 1878 Gordon was succeeded by the Chief Medical Officer of the Equatoria province, Mehemet Emin, popularly known as Emin Pasha.
 Emin made his headquarters at Lado (now in South Sudan).
 Emin Pasha had little influence over the area because the Khartoum governor was uninterested in his development proposals for the Equatoria region.

 In 1881, Muhammad Ahmad Abdullah, a Muslim religious leader, proclaimed himself the Mahdi ("expected one") and began a holy war to unify the tribes of Western and Central Sudan, including Equatoria.
 By 1883 the Mahdists had cut off outside communications.
 However, Emin Pasha managed to request assistance from Britain via Buganda.
-The British sent a relief expedition, called the "Advance," in February 1887 to rescue Emin.
+The British sent the explorer Henry Morton Stanley and who led a relief expedition, called the "Advance," in February 1887 to rescue Emin.
 The Advance navigated up the Congo River and then through the Ituri Forest, one of the most difficult forest routes in Africa, resulting in the loss of two-thirds of the expedition's personnel.
 While the Advance succeeded in reaching Emin Pasha by February of the following year, the Mahdists had already overrun the bulk of the province, and Emin had already been deposed as governor by his officers in August 1887.
 The Advance reached the coast, with Emin, by the end of the year, by which point the Mahdists were firmly in control of Equatoria.

-In 1898, the Mahdist state was overthrown by the Anglo Egyptian force led by British Field Marshal Lord Kitchener.
-Sudan was proclaimed a condominium under British-Egyptian administration and Equatoria was administered by the British.
+In 1898, the Mahdist State was overthrown by the Anglo-Egyptian force led by British Field Marshal Lord Kitchener.
+Sudan was proclaimed a condominium under British-Egyptian administration with Equatoria being administered by the British.